This post was updated on August 23rd, 2019.

-It’s a graphic showing all the words people use together with your chosen keywords.
+It’s a graphic illustration all the words people use together with your chosen keywords.
 You can see whether your brand has positive or negative associations.

-Jamie Oliver, the cook and restaurateur, is associated with such words as “ban”, “sugar” and “healthy”.
-Jamie is known for his fight against child obesity that’s why not all of the terms in his context of discussion are positive.
+Jamie Oliver, the cook, is associated with such words as “ban,” “sugar,” and “healthy.”
+Jamie is known for his fight against child obesity; that’s why not all of the terms in his context of discussion are positive.

 The context of a discussion gives two vital pieces of information.

 Secondly, you will know what people think about your brand.
-In the case of Jamie Oliver, not all mentions are positive, but it’s due to his quite controversial campaign.
-We can assume, his campaigns are getting some traction and will bring the desired results.
+In the case of Jamie Oliver, not all mentions are positive, but it’s due to his controversial campaign.
+We can assume his campaigns are getting some traction and will bring the desired results.